Quotas for File Systems and Storage

-- All production OCF and SCF LC systems share home directories that reside on global file system /g, NFS mounted from several dedicated servers.
+- All production OCF (CZ and RZ), iSNSI and SCF LC systems share home directories that reside on global file system /g, NFS mounted from several dedicated servers.

-- See EZFILES and Home Directories for details.
+- See Using LC Files Systems and Home Directories for details.

 Parallel File Systems